Bahá’í Holy Days and Observances

-The Báb attracted tens of thousands of followers, and the unease and commotion created by His message led the authorities to put him to death for heresy.
+The Báb attracted tens of thousands of followers and His message caused unease and commotion.
+This led the authorities to put him to death for heresy.
 A firing squad of 750 soldiers killed him, along with a disciple who begged to share His martyrdom, in a public square in Tabriz.

 October 16 – 17, 2023 The Twin Holy Birthdays celebrate the births of two central figures in the Bahá’í faith: the Báb and Bahá’u’lláh.
 Known as the “Twin Manifestations of God,” the leaders each revealed his own writings and founded his own religion.
 The Báb prepared the way for and commanded his own followers to seek out Bahá’u’lláh, and when they did find him, they became Bahá’ís.

 Historically, different countries observed the two birthdays at different times: in the Middle East, on 1 and 2 Muharram of the Islamic calendar, and in other countries, on October 20 (the Báb) and November 12 (Bahá’u’lláh) of the Gregorian calendar.
 As of 2015, Bahá’ís worldwide celebrate the two holy days on the first and second day after the eighth full moon following Nowruz.
 These days fall within the months of Mashíyyat, ‘Ilm and Qudrat on the Bahá’í calendar (October to November).

 February 25 – March 1, 2023 The Bahá’í solar calendar adds four intercalary days in most years and five days in leap years, a period called Ayyám-i-Há (“Days of Ha”).
 It generally falls between February 25 and March 1 on the Gregorian calendar.
 Bahá’ís celebrate this time with festivities, gifts, and charitable deeds.
 It is also a period of spiritual preparation for the annual 19-day fast, which takes place during the month of Ala (corresponding with March 2 through 20).